Guarantee Supply of Dry Air for Your Purge Gas or Process

-Perma Pure HD-Series heatless dryers are ideal for low flow air drying operations.
+Perma Pure HD-Series heatless dryers are used to gurantee supply of dry compressed air to be used as a purge gas, and can be used for low flow (up to 90 lpm) air drying operations.
 Dryer operation is fully automatic, and outlet dew points as low as -50°C can be achieved.

 HD Heatless Desiccant Dryers dryers consist of two chambers filled with highly adsorbent desiccant.
 The standard desiccant is molecular sieve 4A.
 One chamber dries the gas stream while the opposite chamber is regenerated (purged).
 Purge air is a small portion of dried air taken from the drying chamber, expanded to atmospheric pressure and flowing counter-current through the regenerating (wet) chamber.
 Wet purge air is released from an exhaust port in the vapor state so that no drain is required.
 Purge air volume is controlled with an orifice housed within the unit.
 Purge air may be vented directly into the surrounding atmosphere, or it may be piped to a remote location.
 Once electrical power and air pressure are supplied to the dryer, it is ready to be used.